JChouCode/jchou-blog/README.md

 # jchou-blog

-Personal blog by Jeffrey Chou.
+Personal blog by Jeffrey Chou, built from scratch

 Powered by React, GraphQL, GraphCMS.